Omar ekes out House primary win over centrist in Minnesota

 Republicans see a pickup opportunity in Wisconsin's 3rd Congressional District, the seat being vacated by Democratic incumbent Kind.

 The district covers a swath of counties along Wisconsin's western border with Minnesota and includes La Crosse and Eau Claire.
-Republican Derrick Van Orden is running unopposed in his primary Tuesday and has Trump's endorsement.
+Republican Derrick Van Orden was unopposed in his primary Tuesday and has Trump's endorsement.

 Van Orden narrowly lost to Kind in the 2020 general election.
 He attended Trump's “Stop the Steal” rally near the White House but has said he never stepped foot on the grounds of the Capitol during the insurrection.